gbmhunter/blog/content/posts/2004/07-17-cardboard-tube-instructable-added/_index.md

 - instructable
 ---

-<p>Want to learn how to make your own cardboard tubes?
-Check out the <a href="/pyrotechnics/making-your-own-cardboard-tubes/">Tools and Equipment section</a>.</p>
+Want to learn how to make your own cardboard tubes?
+Check out the <a href="/pyrotechnics/making-your-own-cardboard-tubes/">Tools and Equipment section</a>.